-This is because the amount of their net worth that they want to allocate to stocks can be tied up in positions that have dropped due to the overall bear market.
+Also, the amount of net worth allocated to stocks can be tied up in positions that have dropped in price due to an overall bear market.

-Let’s say a covered call investor decides to allocate a total of $500,000 into stocks for covered call strategies.
-After a few months of selling covered calls, the investor has bought stocks with the $200,000.
+Let’s say a covered call investor decides to allocate a total of $200,000 into stocks for covered call strategies.
+After a few months of selling covered calls successfully every month, the investor buys more stocks with the $200,000.
 The plan is to sell covered calls for the month with these stocks as the underlying positions.

-Click here to ready my related post entitled How Many Income Streams Should You Have?
+Click here to read my related post entitled How Many Income Streams Should You Have?

-There are a few ways to lessen this problem with covered calls, if not avoid it entirely, as explained in the next section.
+There are a few ways to lessen bear market risk as it relates to covered calls, if not avoid it entirely, as explained below with 4 solutions.

 Reduce Stock Market Risk as Markets Get Overvalued